twillia7/twillia7/README.md

 - 👋 Hi, I’m Taylor
 - 👀 I’m interested in Full-Stack Web Development
 - 🌱 I’m currently learning MERN stack development
-- 📫 How to reach me: www.linkedin.com/in/williamstm96
+- 📫 How to reach me: https://www.linkedin.com/in/williamstm96
+-    Or, visit my profile:

 <!---
 twillia7/twillia7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.